YordanGeorgiev/qto/doc/md/userstories_doc.md

 ##### 1.6.4.3.
 Delete item
-I want to be able to delete an item by right clicking it's title and choosing delete item.
+I want to be able to delete an item by right clicking it's title and choosing delete item, so that the System will scroll the page directly the part of the document a deleted the item from.